Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 will start with our basic interpreter, which will not have any of our applied optimizations, except for the precomputed paring brackets, that will be compiled down to conditional jumps.

+This interpreter will have single pass, which means that it will already emit the compiled code while still traversing the source code.
+In non-singlepass compilers, the source code may be entirely collected in a new intermediate representation, and then passed to the next pass.

 First we need to decide which register will be used for what.
 I will use the `r12` register for the address of the memory of the array of cells, which will